Embroidered States Artwork

 Breezy Butterfly Art Mobile

 Add a bit of playful panache to a recipient's room with a joyful butterfly mobile.

 Punch butterflies from coordinated patterned scrapbooking paper.
 Adhere matching pairs along various lengths of string suspended from a pair of bamboo skewers.
 Wire the skewers together at the centers and cover them with paper.
 Add beads for weight at the ends to anchor the strings.

 Perfect For: A butterfly-chasing girl or teen, admirers of in-motion art.

 How to Make It Say Christmas: Use Christmas paper, or punch Christmas shapes to make the mobile.

 Go a little wild with this Christmas gift you make yourself.
 Kids adore animals, and these silhouettes are a fun room addition they'll love through the toddler years.

 Cut animal silhouettes from plain white cardstock, and mount them on colorful patterned paper.
 Adhere each paper to a white mat board cut to fit a frame.
 Insert silhouette in the frame, and tie a ribbon around the exterior.

 Perfect For: The parents of a baby, toddler, or any zoo animal-lover.

-Make It Say Christmas: Cut out reindeer, penguin, or polar bear silhouettes.
+How to Make It Say Christmas: Cut out reindeer, penguin, or polar bear silhouettes.
 Make bows from Christmas ribbon, or attach Christmas motifs to the frames.